stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional disclaimer on every outgoing mail
+## Optional Disclaimer On Every Outgoing Mail

 Some times you need a legal disclaimer on each outgoing mail or a simple signature, or even a footer to promote an event or even a domain name change.